 Blood from two of Westeros's most powerful houses signals one of the strongest claims to the throne.
 But would the monarchy have favoured this revelation?

-Richard Fitzwilliams says: As his father was Rhaegar, Jon obviously has a very strong claim.
+Richard Fitzwilliams: As his father was Rhaegar, Jon obviously has a very strong claim.
 He is more entitled to the throne than Daenerys.

-Sarah Peverley says: Being labelled the "rightful heir" isn't quite as clear-cut as it sounds.
+Sarah Peverley: Being labelled the "rightful heir" isn't quite as clear-cut as it sounds.
 The Targaryens were a dynasty that ruled by right of conquest.
 So did the Baratheons.

 As Daenerys believes she is the only living Targaryen heir, we can't know for sure how she would respond to Jon's lineage.
 It is entirely possible that she would follow "tradition" and defer to him, following the lines of primogeniture.

-Gordon McKelvie says: Now that Jon is indeed Rhaegar's legitimate son, this puts him second in line to the throne.
+Gordon McKelvie: Now that Jon is indeed Rhaegar's legitimate son, this puts him second in line to the throne.

 After his father was killed in battle, Jon can be considered the next heir.